-To reach this understanding, I reviewed hundreds of pages of material, which had been gathered and recovered over a period of two years.
+To reach this understanding, we reviewed hundreds of pages of material, which had been gathered and recovered over a period of two years.
 This material included direct transcriptions of correspondence bearing on the issues at stake, gathered from virtually all of the key players in the story both before, during, and after its unfolding.
-I also read an enormous amount of supplementary supportive material as well.
+We also read an enormous amount of supplementary supportive material as well.
 All sides were spoken to directly or indirectly.

-Sadly some of the people who acted out some mixture of fear, cowardice malice, hurt or other motives have not recognized their substantive part in the contribution system and not found the courage to step down or apologize.
+Sadly, some of the people who acted out some mixture of fear, cowardice, malice, hurt, or other motives have not recognized their substantive part in the contribution system and not found the courage to step down or apologize.

-I also came to a deep understanding of some of the ways that politics and malice played out in these events.
+WE also came to a deep understanding of some of the ways that politics and malice played out in these events.
 For example, it is difficult to understand what happened without recognizing the pivotal role played by male, politically motivated malice, which in one case was directed against Marc for several decades.
-In the same way, one also has to recognize the workings of feminine shadow as it plays out in the collective as well as in individuals, and also the way in which the masculine uses and hides behind sexual politics to serve agenda of power and malice.
+In the same way, one also has to recognize the workings of feminine shadow as it plays out in the collective as well as in individuals, and also the way in which the masculine uses and hides behind sexual politics to serve agendas of power and malice.